Dump trucks are essential tools in the field of mining and road construction.

 Types of Dump Trucks

-One question that people frequently ask when dealing with dump trucks is: how many cubic yards in a dump truck?
+One question that people frequently ask when dealing with dump trucks is: how many yards in a dump truck?

 The exact amount of cubic yards in a dump truck usually varies, since dump trucks are loaded according to their designated weight capacity, and not volume.

 This distinction is easy to forget, as material transportation often mixes up the unitary calculations.
 It is also important to keep in mind that no matter how big the truck may be, the truck bed makes or breaks the number of materials that can be carried.

 There are two types of dump trucks that are the most common: the rigid rear dump truck and the articulated dump truck.